diegodmag/work-at-codesign-mx/README.md

 Un simulador de manejo para distintos vehículos en ciudad, carretera, entre otros.
 Mis responsabilidades fueron en el área de programación del simulador en Unity.

-A driving simulator designed to train drivers in operating different types of vehicles across city streets, highways, and other environments.
+A driving simulator operating in different contexts like city streets, highways, and other environments.
-My responsibilities focused on the programming area of the simulator, developed in Unity. /// <<< Corregir
+My responsibilities focused on the programming area of the simulator, developed in Unity.

 #### 🛠️ Tecnologías usadas - Technologies Used